Images

 What is the type of a circle?
 A rectangle?
 A triangle?

-They all have type Image, as we can tell from the console.
+They all have type Image, as we can tell from the worksheet.

 What's the type of drawing an image?
 What does this mean?

-We see that the type of drawing an image is Unit.
+However, we can mouse over the expression, or use the trick of giving the expression an incorrect type, to find that the type is Unit.
 Unit is the type of expressions that have no interesting value to return.
 This is the case for draw; we call it because we want something to appear on the screen, not because we have a use for the value it returns.
 There is only one value with type Unit.
 This value is also called unit, which written as a literal expression is ()